-1. Stop the ElectricFlow server service on all nodes, or stop it on all nodes except on the primary ElectricFlow server node.
+- 1. Perform either of these actions: - Stop the ElectricFlow server service on all nodes. - Stop the ElectricFlow server service on all nodes except on the primary ElectricFlow server node.

-You can optionally keep the server service on your primary ElectricFlow server node up at this point, because the installer automatically stops that service on the primary node when it upgrades that node.
+You can keep the server service on your primary ElectricFlow server node up at this point, because the installer automatically stops the server service on the primary node when it upgrades that node.